MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/work-item-field.md

    :::column-end:::
 :::row-end:::

-#### Notes:
+> [!NOTE]

-1. These fields are available from Azure DevOps Services and TFS 2015.1 or later versions.
+> 1. These fields are available from Azure DevOps Services and TFS 2015.1 or later versions.
-2. The Comment Count field is available from Azure DevOps Services and TFS 2017 or later versions.
+> 2. The Comment Count field is available from Azure DevOps Services and TFS 2017 or later versions.
-3. These fields are available from Azure DevOps Services and Azure DevOps Server 2020.
+> 3. These fields are available from Azure DevOps Services and Azure DevOps Server 2020.
-4. These fields are available from Azure DevOps Services only.
+> 4. These fields are available from Azure DevOps Services only.

 By using the system fields or other fields you have added to your project collection, you can enable meaningful cross-project reports and queries.
 In addition, any non-system field that is referenced in the workflow or forms section of the work item type definition must have a **FIELD** element that defines it in the **FIELDS** section of the work item type definition XML file.
 Also, you must specify any non-system field that you might want to use to generate a query or report in the **FIELDS** section.